 More than any other factor, the temperature used in sous vide determines the end result of the food.

 It's common to focus on the precision of sous vide machines and get bogged down discussing exact temperatures.
 Many people argue if a steak should be cooked at 130°F or 131°F (54.4°C or 55°C) and to me it is just overkill.
-There is a difference between degrees, but especially when just getting started I find it best to think in terms of ranges of temperature since each range results in very similar food.

-The medium-rare range goes from around 130°F to 139°F (54.4°C to 59.4°C) for beef.
+For example, the medium-rare range goes from around 130°F to 139°F (54.4°C to 59.4°C) for beef.
 As long as you set your sous vide machine in that range, you'll get a great medium-rare meal.
 Once you've tried it a few times you can decide if you prefer 131°F or 132°F, but that's not critical to get started successfully.

 Note: This personal preference is where a lot of differences in recommended recipe temperatures come from.
 Some people prefer their steaks a little more done at 135°F (57.2°C) and some people love them at 130°F (54.4°C), but one temperature isn't "right" for everyone.